Gratheon/website/about/index.md

 ![](img/about.webp)
 </div></div>

-Gratheon is a startup company.
+Gratheon is a startup company (see  [📑 deck.pdf](deck.pdf) )
-We are automating beekeeping 🐝 with AI vision and robots 🤖 (see [🌻 Purpose](🌻%20Purpose/🌻%20Purpose.md) or  [📑 deck](deck.pdf) for quick overview)
+We are automating beekeeping 🐝 with AI vision and robots 🤖 .

-We highly encourage to join [volunteering](Volunteers%20❤️‍🔥.md) program and contribute to open source, especially if you are a beekeeper.

 ## Some numbers